Anna Nicole Smith's Daughter Dannielynn Birkhead, 12, Returns to Kentucky Derby

 "Headed to the 31st annual Barnstable-Brown Derby Eve Gala with Dannielynn, in her awesome dress by Junona.
 The start to an awesome weekend! #proudpapa #kyderby #KentuckyDerby2019 #BarnstableBrownGala," Larry tweeted, alongside a photo of him and his daughter.

-Larry, who often coordinates his Kentucky Derby outfits with the child, wore a navy suit with a hot pink flower boutonnière.
+Larry, who often coordinates his Kentucky Derby outfits with the child, wore a navy suit with a hot pink boutonnière.

 While they otherwise largely stay out of the spotlight, Dannielynn and her father have attended the Kentucky Derby together every year since 2010.